Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Introduction

-We develop a novel asymptotic theory showing that the polynomial estimators are pointwise (in time) consistent and asymptotically normally distributed.
-The proof strategy pursued here is different from the standard one found in the existing literature in that we rely on a alternative expansion of the score function in order to obtain expressions of the leading bias and variance components.
-This allows us to obtain a simpler expression of the leading bias and variance terms under weaker regularity conditions compared to, e.g., \citet{dahlhaus2017} and the references therein.
+There is ample empirical evidence of time-varying parameters in many econometric models; see, e.g., \cite{Inoue2011}, \citet{giacomini2016}, \cite {Caldara2012}, \cite{Ghysels1990} and \cite{Christoffersen2012}.
+Most studies aiming at accommodating this feature assume a fully parametric model for this time variation; one example of this is structural break models.
+This has the advantage that the time-varying version of a given model stays parametric and can be estimated using existing methods.
+The disadvantage is that the researcher runs the risk of choosing a misspecified model for the time variation.

+To reduce this risk, methods that treat the problem of time--varying parameters as a structured nonparametric one have been developed: They assume that the sequence of time-varying parameters arise as values of an underlying function which is then estimated nonparametrically; one popular class of estimators that falls in this category are local estimators which includes the so-called rolling-window estimator.
+However, the existing literature has mostly focused on local constant (Nadaraya-Watson) kernel estimators of the time-varying parameters; see, e.g., \citet{dahlhaus2017} and \citet{bardet2022}.

+We here propose to estimate the time--varying parameters using local polynomial estimators since these are known to have a number of attractive properties compared to the local constant one; see, e.g., \cite{fan1995JASA} .
+Under very weak restrictions on the model being estimated and the time series data being used, we develop an asymptotic theory for the estimators.
+Specifically, we show that they are normally distributed in large samples and provide a complete charactersation of the leading variance and bias components.

-Our estimation method includes as special cases the local constant estimator and the local linear estimator.
-We find that the local constant estimator suffers from additional biases in the interior of the domain compared to the local linear estimator with its bias involving the so-called derivative process of the stationary approximation to data.
-Moreover, the local linear estimator enjoys the well-known automatic boundary adjustment property meaning that at the beginning and end of the sample, this estimator will perform better than the local constant one.
+The class of estimators includes as special cases the local constant estimator and the local linear estimator.
+We find that the local constant estimator requires stronger regularity conditions to be well-behaved in large samples and will generally suffer from additional biases in the interior of the domain compared to the local linear estimator.
+These additional biases involve the so-called derivative process of the stationary approximation to data which is not present in the biases of the local linear one.
+Moreover, the local linear estimator enjoys the well-known automatic boundary adjustment property: At the beginning and end of the sample it will perform better than the local constant one.
+This feature is important since often the main interest is on the values that the time-varying parameters take at the end of the sample.